Avoid These Common Probate Mistakes That Can Delay the Process

 4. Taking More Than Their Share

 As an executor, you have a fiduciary duty to act in the best interests of all beneficiaries.
-Unfortunately, some executors make the mistake of taking valuable items, like cars or boats, at less than their fair market value.
+Unfortunately, some executors make the mistake of taking valuable items, like vehicles or boats, at less than their fair market value.
 This not only breaches trust but can also lead to legal challenges from other heirs.

 To maintain fairness, it’s crucial to have all assets appraised and to ensure that any distributions or sales are done transparently.
 When all parties are informed and agree on the value of assets, you can prevent disputes and maintain the integrity of the probate process.